justin2004/weblog/relational_as_graph/README.md

               ]
     ] .
 }

+...

 ```

 Notice this time we are producing quads (triples in a named graph).
-We get one named graph per database table.
+We asked for one named graph per database table.

+Also notice that the RDF is in what the SPARQL Anything project calls [Facade-X](https://github.com/SPARQL-Anything/sparql.anything#facade-x): a subset of RDF for representing data from diverse sources into containers and slots.

+We rarely using this container-slot representation as a final form; it is almost always transformed with a SPARQL construct query like we did above.

 ## Final Thoughts

+Although this demonstration uses PostgreSQL, there are equivalent command line invocations for Oracle, MySQL, MSSQL, etc.

 This kind of "support" for relational database sources is stringy and not first class.
-SPARQL Anything recognizes csv as a first class data input and we are just bridging the gap between the databse and csv by using the `fx:command` property.
+SPARQL Anything recognizes csv as a first class data input and we are just bridging the gap between the database and csv by using the `fx:command` property.

 But I do like that for small to medium sized relational source systems we could quickly start modeling and transforming into RDF without much tooling.

-Tables are simply projections of graphs so the more tables we express as graphs the better.

-Have fun constructing graphs!
+Have fun turning tables into graphs!